tanglaok/THRUX_Implementation_Guide/index.rst

 .. figure:: images/RevitLinkCAD-0.PNG
     :align: center

-    Note that if you change the original AutoCAD file, you must remember to reload it in Revit.
+    Note that if you change the original AutoCAD file, you must remember to reload it in Revit

 Summary
 -------